The largest database of trusted experimental protocols

 Manufactured by Agilent Technologies

-Sourced in Denmark, United States, Japan, Germany, Colombia, United Kingdom
+Sourced in Denmark, United States, Germany, Japan, Colombia, United Kingdom

 The Envision Detection System is a laboratory instrument designed for quantitative analysis of various biological and chemical samples.
 It employs a sensitive detection technology to accurately measure and analyze the contents of the samples.